OpenTreeOfLife/reference-taxonomy/doc/gbif-update-1.md

 problem cases, but here I'm looking for general patterns, and not finding any.

+(I ended up making a list, with a loop to patch them.)

 In the case of Myiothlypis conspicillatus and many others, GBIF seems to have fixed the gender (new: Myiothlypis conspicillata) ending without leaving a synonym behind.
 The change is fine, but losing the